worsco/balena-sound/README.md

 # Bluetooth, Airplay and Spotify audio streaming for any audio device

-**Starter project enabling you to add multi room audio streaming via Bluetooth, Airplay or Spotify Connect to any old speakers or Hi-Fi using just a Raspberry Pi.**
+**Starter project enabling you to add multi-room audio streaming via Bluetooth, Airplay or Spotify Connect to any old speakers or Hi-Fi using just a Raspberry Pi.**

 **Features**
 - **Bluetooth, Airplay and Spotify Connect support**: Stream audio from your favourite music services or directly from your smartphone/computer using bluetooth.
-- **Multi room syncronous playing**: Play perfectly synchronized audio on multiple devices all over your place.
+- **Multi-room synchronous playing**: Play perfectly synchronized audio on multiple devices all over your place.

 ### Hardware required